MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/management-packs.md

 To use a management pack, import it into Service Manager.
 The management pack is stored in a .xml, .mp, or a .mpb file that you can import by using the Service Manager console.

-For more information about management packs key concepts, management packs best practices, and other management pack related topics, see [Management Packs: Working with Management Packs](/previous-versions/system-center/system-center-2012-R2/hh519661(v=sc.12)).
+For more information about management packs key concepts, management packs best practices, and other management pack related articles, see [Management Packs: Working with Management Packs](/previous-versions/system-center/system-center-2012-R2/hh519661(v=sc.12)).

 ## Create a management pack file